HarryLarke/Prospect-Protector/README.md

 The actual project is essentially a basic CRM tool.
 The reason why I chose such a tool, is CRM's require security, scability and utilise SQL DB's.

 PLEASE NOTE: This project is still in its' early stages of devlopment!
-I aim to keep chipping away at this projec over the next few months!
+I aim to keep chipping away at this project over the next few months!

 Thanks,
 Harry